-This was not how either of them saw it, of course.
+That was not a word either of them would have used, of course.
 But other people, whoever they were.
 Well.

 The movie was one of Sloane’s favorites.
 He’d sat through it three or four times.
 The story of the young bride and the adolescent boy ran counter to everything he knew to be right.
 Why then did it not seem wrong when looked at in a certain light?

 He was glad Syl loved the film too.
 Little connections like this, though fleeting, seemed a good omen since there were reasons enough to feel guilty.
 Neither of them wanted to give whatever this was a name.
 Both thought it better that way.
 Especially since the labels that came up sounded like things Sloane might one day need to confess.
 If not to God, then to some other power that would demand satisfaction before he could pass go.